MDepian/cloud-mechanics-azure-weekly-labs/README.md

 Each session focuses on a **specific lab design**, broken down and implemented step-by-step together.
 No fluff, no slides-only theory — just real work in a real cloud environment.

-> 🤍 *"Built by the community, for the community."*

 ---

 ## 🗓️ Session Details